 Gloria Cook has never shied away from a challenge.
 In fact, she embraces them.
-That’s what led to her joining the ranks of the construction industry 15 years ago.
+That’s what led to her joining the ranks of the construction industry 18 years ago.

-“In all of the positions I have held, the company has really given me new challenges and allowed me to learn and grow,” she said.
-“I have worked under some amazing managers who really drove my passion for what I do and solidified my love for what we do as a company.
+“In all of the positions I have held, Robins & Morton has allowed me to learn and grow.
+I have worked under some amazing managers who really drove my passion for what I do and solidified my love for what we do as a company.”

 At every stage of her career, Gloria said that she continued her ascent by performing her job with passion, excellence and “raising people up along the way.”
 Titles never brought her joy – it was always about the journey and being a part of work that was meaningful.

 “Building relationships with people in the industry and in within our company is the avenue that helps us constantly sharpen our skills,” Cook said.
 “I urge all women regardless of title to keep pushing forward with class and confidence, no matter the obstacle.
 It’s a rewarding experience when you get to look back and see how far you’ve come.”

 Outside of work, Gloria serves on the board for the National Association of Women in Construction’s Birmingham chapter and volunteers at the Shelby County Humane Society.